2018ik/2018ik.github.io/_wiki/local_church.markdown

 Jerusalem was the center of the Jewish religion, and the church there was primarily composed of Jews.
 On the other hand, Antioch was the center of the gentile world.
 Antioch was chosen by the Lord to carry out this new move to the gentiles.

 The group of believers in Antioch was quite diverse: Jews, Romans, those of African descent, those related Herod, etc. The Church is composed of all kinds of people in all kinds of backgrounds.
-We are different in the old creation, one one in Christ.
+We are different in the old creation, but one in Christ.

 ## Three Elements

-Suppose a church is very rowdy, disorderly, divisive and sued each other constantly - is it a local church?
+Suppose a church is very rowdy, disorderly, divisive and brought lawsuits upon each other constantly - is it a local church?
 Well, this describes the church in Corinth, which is nonetheless a local church.
 What constitutes a local church are the following three elements.

 ### Ground of Locality